|

-HENRY PALMER, was born October 31 or November 1, 1782 in Amsterdam Holland.
-On October 3, 1809 he was married to Ann Elizabeth Jaques by the Rev. Dr. Huyper.
+HENRY PALMER, was born 31 October or 1 November 1782 in Amsterdam, Amsterdam, Noord-Holland, Netherlands.
+On 3 October 1809 he was married to Ann Elizabeth Jaques by the Rev. Dr. Gerardus A. Kuypers.

 Henry and Ann Elizabeth Palmer had twelve children of their own, and adopted two.